Key takeaways

 Is ONVIF the same as RTSP?

 No. RTSP is a media streaming protocol.
-ONVIF is a management/control standard that uses RTSP (among other protocols) to move media.
+ONVIF is a management and control standard that uses RTSP, among other protocols, to move media.
 You can speak RTSP to a camera without ONVIF, but you will not get PTZ, analytics events or unified discovery.

 What to Read Next